BaileyGingerTechnology/PackerSystems/README.md

 Windows 2012r2 Server:

-    - Going to do AD and potentially have it be alongside a freeIPA CentOS box.
+    - Going to do AD and potentially have it be a monolithic Exchange box.

 Debian workstation:

     - Was gonna do Fedora, but I guess it has really bad ESXi support (or vice versa), so I'll do Debian instead.

+    - I dub thee "Tuna Linux" because it's friggen stupid.
+I install Arch alongside Debian, and it auto-chroots into the Arch install whenever one opens Bash.

 Windows 8.1 workstation: